TheUltimatePing/ShadowEater/README.md

 ## Yet Another wplace image converter (but in java)
-/!\ it's still a work in progress
 The basics features works \
 features :
 - it convert in the 63 WPlace colors
 - basic dithering system
-- naive black and white convertion
+- naive black and white conversion
+- make a color selector option
+- ability to zoom in the image in the app

 Next feature :
 - dithering (optimized)
 - make a scale option
-- add the transparent support
+- add the  support for transparent pixels
-- make a color selector option
 - download in another folder
 - option to separate image in chunk of size X
-- ability to zoom in the image in the app
 - know the quantity of each color when converted
 - optimize the speed of the converter
 - optimize the space taken in memory by the image